Hema-mv/ecommerce-client/ecommerce-client/README.md

 Running the Application
 To start the development server:

-To build the application for production:
+To build the application

-To preview the production build:

-Linting
-To lint the code:
+npm run dev

 Project Features
 Authentication: Users can sign up, log in, and log out.